 Quality Customer Care Services and Efficient Communication:

 Customer service always counts for anything that deals with people.
 Despite their specific roles, everyone in your team should share an additional role in customer service.
 From customer care to clinical services, it is everyone’s job to make the client feel comfortable and VIP.
-If not, make sure you invest well in the customer care service through training and employing competent personnel.
+If not, make sure you invest well in customer care service through training and employing competent personnel.

-This includes complete contact information on your website of telephone number, email address, and any other method patients can use, like live chat.
+This includes complete contact information on your website or telephone number, email address, and any other method patients can use, like live chat.
 You can also have a comment section on your online platforms.
 This will enable you to hear what your patients say regarding your services.

 From this, you can note areas of inefficiency and improve them.
 Typically, people want to be heard and feel they matter.
 They will always have concerns and views about service delivery, and spending some time listening and responding to them makes the team feel an essential part of your practice.
 It shows them that you care.